stranger1200/discord-qr-deleter/README.md

 npm install
 ```

-3. Create a `.env` file with your bot token:
+3. Update the `.env` file with your bot token:
 ```env
 DISCORD_TOKEN=your_bot_token_here
 ```